Neglect

 Emotional and behavioural effects may include:

-• Difficulties with school work
+• Difficulties with schoolwork and poor concentration

 • Missing school